StartupInstituteDev/hubspot-styles/README.md

 `bower install`

-`gem install sass slim` *Without the `slim` gem unhandled errors abound*
+`gem install sass`

 ####Go nuts!
-Run `gulp` to get a server going with browser-sync reloading.
+Run `gulp` to get a server going with browser-sync reloading, and start editing files in `./src`.

-Edit in `lib` and let the `dist` build itself as you go.
-Happy prototyping.